Short Answer

 Benchmark: fastCRW vs Tavily

-Our public benchmark compared fastCRW, Firecrawl, and Tavily across 100 search queries run concurrently.
-For the Tavily decision, the important numbers are straightforward:
+Our public benchmark compared fastCRW, Firecrawl, and Tavily across a fixed query set run concurrently.
+For the Tavily decision, the qualitative picture is straightforward:

 | Metric | fastCRW | Tavily |